rebasemedia/Services/README.md

 # Services

-This repository contains the services offered by us at Syntax Media.
+The repository contains the services offered by us at Syntax Media.
 Our services are flexible and can be tailored to meet the client's needs.

 ## Blog Posts